devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### Feb 12, 2023
 + Japan is going [full bore on nuclear](https://japannews.yomiuri.co.jp/business/companies/20230210-90175/).
 Looks like the government will be paying for their share of the build-out by charging "carbon fees" to companies using fossil fuels.
++ Looks like Intel Foundry service [isn't going to be directly supporting RISC-V](https://www.electropages.com/blog/2023/01/intel-terminates-risc-v-development-project-what-happened).

 ------------------------------------------
 ### Feb 11, 2023